-Greetings, my friends.
+Greetings, friends.
 I hope this day finds you all well.

-In my recent post about Boleskine Cemetery, I told you about the mort house that is located within the graveyard.
-You may recall that mort houses were used to store the bodies of the deceased, under guard, until they were no longer a valuable commodity to body snatchers (i.e. decayed).
-Kind of gross, I know.
+In my recent post about Boleskine Cemetery, I told you about the mort house located within the graveyard.
+You may recall that mort houses were used to store the bodies of the deceased, under guard, until they were no longer a valuable commodity to body snatchers (i.e., decayed).
+Gross, I know.
 But as crazy as it sounds, body snatching was at one time a real problem!

 “Why?” you wonder.
-During the eighteenth and nineteenth centuries, medical and anatomical schools were restricted as to how they could legally obtain cadavers for dissection (for example, they could have the remains of those who had been executed or those who had committed suicide).
-The resulting shortage of bodies gave rise to a rash of grave robbing by men who became known as ‘resurrectionists’.
-These ‘resurrection men’ as they were also called, discovered they could make a buck or two by selling the stolen cadavers to medical schools that were all too eager to receive them.
+During the eighteenth and nineteenth centuries, medical and anatomical schools faced restrictions as to how they could legally obtain cadavers for dissection (for example, they could have the remains of the executed or those who had committed suicide).
+The resulting shortage of bodies gave rise to a rash of grave robbing by men who became known as ‘resurrectionists.’
+These ‘resurrection men’ as they were also known, discovered they could make a buck or two by selling the stolen corpses to medical schools that were all too eager to receive them.

-If that wasn’t unscrupulous enough, then there were those who were even worse than the grave robbers.
+If that wasn’t unscrupulous enough, some were even worse than the grave robbers.

 Case in point: enter one William Burke…